Are Leopard Geckos Carnivores?

 In conclusion, from this study, we can ascertain that Leopard Geckos have specific dietary needs which are biologically wired into their system.
 As such, it is crucial to prioritize feeding their natural diet to achieve optimum growth and overall health.
 A rabbit diet, for instance, cannot replace the proteins or other necessary nutrients essential to a Leopard Gecko’s well-being.
 Following these guidelines will not only contribute to the overall health of these docile creatures but also ensure that they are happy and thriving in their habitat.

-Further Reading: Can Geckos Eat Fruit?
+Further Reading: What Fruits Can Crested Geckos Eat?